-Meet Zipper, the youngest member of the FSD family!
+Meet Zipper, one of the youngest members of the FSD family!
 This little guy is an adorable chocolate labrador puppy who was generously donated to FSD by a private breeder in hopes that he would one day grow up to be an amazing service dog.
 It’s not too often that we have puppies, as our dogs generally come from shelters and rescue groups, and are between one and two years old.
 From time-to-time, puppies are donated to FSD and partnered with volunteer puppy raisers until they are about one year old.
 They are then evaluated – just like any other dog that enters our program – to ensure they meet our medical and behavioral criteria.
 We’re keeping our fingers crossed that Zipper will choose the path to become a service dog!

 For the next two years, we’re teaming up with FOX31 Denver Problem Solvers: Serving Those Who Serve to document what it takes to raise a puppy to eventually be a service dog — the kind that is invaluable to veterans in need.
 Zipper will be making TV appearances every Wednesday and will be posting about his progress on Twitter @ZipperTweets and Facebook.

 Pleased to meet you!
 I’m a chocolate Labrador retriever, born with along with my brothers and sisters on November 27, 2016 in West Richland, WA.
 When I was just 12 weeks old I moved to Colorado to live with my foster mom, dad and two brothers who are golden retrievers, Kosmo and Pluto.